ThePalaceProject/circulation-saml-test/README.md

 - `opds.hilbertteam.net` and `opds.hilbert.team` are two instances of [flask-sp](flask-sp) serving two different OPDS feeds using SAML

 ## Usage
+---
+***For circulation manager developers***

+In case this environment is being used to test out SAML authentication integration with an already running CM on a development machine `docker-compose-saml-test.yml` can be used instead This file does not contain the db,es,cm and cm-test services.

+---

 ### Preparing the local environment
 1. Update host names in [.env](./.env) file